nryzyk/Portfolio-/README.md

 ## About me

 Hello,
 My name is Nicole.
 I work as an FQA/TQA Tester, testing video games on a daily basis.
-I am currently expanding my knowledge and skills by taking courses on software testing and database operations.
-In my daily work, I enjoy collaborating with a team of testers and developers and analyzing detected bugs.
+I am currently expanding my knowledge in the field of manual software testing and database operations, as well as testing REST APIs using Postman.
+In my daily work, I enjoy identifying and analyzing issues and collaborating with the team.

 In this document, I present you my portfolio with examples of my work:
 - test cases
 - reported bugs
 - SQL queries - course assignments
-- API testing using Postman - course assignments

 ---

 **Narzędzia:** / **Tools:**
-- Jira, SQL, Git, Postman, Google Sheets
+- Jira, SQL, Google Sheets

 ---